-The work [644] demonstrates how to construct such certificates g for simple geometries on the sphere, giving end-to-end guarantees for these simple classification problems.
+The work [BGW20] demonstrates how to construct such certificates g for simple geometries on the sphere, giving end-to-end guarantees for these simple classification problems.
 Although the results described in this section are limited in generality (pertaining to one-dimensional manifolds, with wide networks), they illustrate basic sufficient conditions for learning with structured data, and basic tensions between data properties, network architecture and sample complexity.
 Both at the level of proofs and at the level of phenomena, our intuitions from the first part of this book continue to serve us well in this new setting.

-16.5 Open Problems and Future Directions
+16.5 Epilogue: Open Problems and Future Directions

-This chapter has sketched some basic but fundamental connections between lowdimensional models and deep neural networks.
+This chapter has sketched some fundamental and substantial connections between low-dimensional models and deep neural networks.
 This is an active area of research, with many open problems.
-In this concluding section of the chapter (and of the book), we lay out a number of promising directions for future work.
+As an epilogue of the chapter (and of the book), we lay out a number of promising directions for future work.